 Civil unrest/Political tension

+You should continue to avoid all protests and demonstrations as they may turn violent.
 Demonstrations can occur with little warning.
-You should avoid all protests and demonstrations as they may turn violent.

 We advise you to reconsider your need to travel to Sofala province, with the exception of air travel to Beira, the provincial capital.

-On 21 October, government forces took over the base of opposition party Renamo in the Gorongosa area of central Sofala province.
-Violent clashes in the area between the army and Renamo forces continue and have heightened fears of a return to violence throughout the country, and especially in Sofala province.
-There have been several reports of armed attacks against civilian vehicles in the area.
+In late 2013, there were violent clashes between the army and forces from the opposition party (Renamo) in the Gorongosa area of Sofala province, including reports of armed attacks against civilian vehicles in the area.
 Be vigilant and avoid unnecessary road travel between Sofala province and surrounding areas.

-We advise you to reconsider your need to travel to Nampula and Manica provinces.
-There have been reports in October/November 2013 of violent clashes between government forces and Renamo in Manica and Nampula provinces, and an armed attack on a civilian vehicle travelling along the EN8 corridor between Nampula and Malema.
-The US Embassy in Maputo has prohibited its staff from travelling along this road.
+We advise you to reconsider your need to travel to Nampula and Manica provinces, with the exception of air travel to the provincial capitals of Nampula and Chimoio.
+There were reports in late 2013 of violent clashes between government forces and Renamo in Nampula and Manica provinces, and an armed attack on a civilian vehicle travelling between Nampula and Malema.
 Take extra care when travelling by road outside urban areas in Nampula and Manica provinces.

-On 7 January 2014 there was a reported clash between Renamo and government forces in Homoine district in Inhambane Province.
+In January 2014 there was a reported clash between Renamo and government forces in Homoine district in Inhambane Province.
 The situation remains tense.
-Check local media and exercise extreme caution if travelling in this region.
+Check local media and exercise caution if travelling in this region.

 We advise you to exercise a high degree of caution because of high levels of serious crime.
 Pay close attention to your personal security at all times and monitor the media for information about possible new safety or security risks.